 We’re seeking the ability under the EPBC Act to remove and repurpose the above ground pipe as it’s replaced over the next 50 years.

-Our proposal has also been informed by previous community consultation.
+Our proposal was informed by previous community consultation.
 This helped us prioritise areas of significance along the pipeline for preservation and brainstorm ideas on how to use old pieces of the pipe for the enjoyment of the community.
 Please read the Community Consultation Report on the Goldfields pipeline replacement for more information.

 Where is this happening?